phpmyadmin/phpmyadmin/docs/config.rst

     :type: boolean
     :default: true

-    Sorts database and table names according to natural order (for example, t1, t2, t10).
-Currently implemented in the navigation panel and in Database view, for the table list.
+    Sorts database, table names and foreign key constaint according to natural order (for example, t1, t2, t10).
+Currently implemented in the navigation panel, in Database view for the table list and Relation view for list of Foreign key constraints.

 .. config:option:: $cfg['InitialSlidersState']